qemus/virtiso/readme.md

 This repository contains a minimal image of the KVM/QEMU Virtio drivers for Windows guests.

-It minimizes the standard ISO of 600 MB to just 40 MB in size.
+It minimizes the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) of 600 MB to just 40 MB in size.

 # Methods used